-This recipe for Flu Fighter Chicken Noodle Soup is the ultimate comfort food when you’re feeling sick!
-Loaded with tender chicken, carrots, celery, onion, and a flavorful broth, this is the best chicken noodle soup for colds!
+Flu Fighter Chicken Noodle Soup is the ultimate comfort food when you’re feeling sick!
+Loaded with tender chicken, carrots, celery, onion, egg noodles, lemon juice, and dill, this soup is so flavorful.
+Even kids love this healthy recipe!

 When it comes to soup, I’m kind of an old pro.
-I grew up an avid a soup lover by the time I was in Kindergarden.
+I was avid a soup lover by the time I was in Kindergarden.
 And I have my mother to thank for that.
-The instant I displayed even the slightest symptom of a cold, she was there, with tea and toast; or gatorade and pizza (she swore by this for upset stomachs!); or my favorite, ginger ale and chicken noodle soup.
+The instant I displayed even the slightest symptom of a cold, she was there, with tea and toast; or gatorade and pizza (she swore by this for upset stomachs!); or my favorite, ginger ale and flu fighting chicken noodle soup.
 I grew to love this soup and soda ritual so much that I brilliantly (ha) began to fake random illness just to get the royal treatment.

 It worked about twice before she caught onto my little theater charade and, after a firm talking to, busted out the dutch oven and taught me how to make the soup my damn self.
 Best gift ever.

 I still appreciate a good chicken noodle soup loaded with all of the classic ingredients, but as I’ve grown, so has my creativity in making it.
 I stopped poaching my chicken in the broth a few years ago, and that opened a whole new door of flavor I never could have imagined possible for a humble pot of soup.
 The chicken is roasted in olive oil, spices, and herbs, then shredded right before diving into the pot of garlicky broth.
 The roasting… It makes all the difference.
 I swear. ↓

 Spicy Chicken Noodle Soup